 Since April 2020, and in response to the coronavirus pandemic, DoucheFLUX has expanded its activities to include temporary accommodation.
 This is an original project, rich in experiences and one that certainly opens up new possibilities.
-Around fifteen people, mostly women, are housed in accommodation such as hostels or hotels, and benefit from social assistance and a series of cultural, sporting, well-being and entertainment activities, as well as quality meals.
+Around thirty people, mostly women, are housed in "non conforming" accommodation i.e. a hostel and later a hotel, and benefit from social assistance and a series of cultural, sporting, well-being and entertainment activities, as well as quality meals.

 The project started at the JES Sleep Inn in Molenbeek, near the canal.
 Much more than just a hostel, JES Sleep Inn is firmly rooted in Brussels and promotes urban activities and cohesion for young people in particular.
 Like many other hostels, JES Sleep Inn had to close down all of its operations overnight due to the pandemic.
 However, JES and DoucheFLUX quickly started working hand-in-hand to offer safe and pleasant accommodation during the lockdown for homeless people who were already known to social services and/or to DoucheFLUX field workers.

 Since September 2020, JES Sleep Inn has 'unfortunately' resumed its usual business.
-As a result, the hostel could no longer be used by DoucheFLUX, but the whole community was able to move to a hotel located in the commune of Forest, where they can stay until at least 31 December 2020.
+As a result, the hostel could no longer be used by DoucheFLUX, but the whole community was able to move to a hotel located in the commune of Forest, where they can stay until 30 April 2022.

-As was expected at the very start of the project, new residents' first weeks in this temporary accommodation were mostly an opportunity to restore their strength and enjoy some restful sleep.
-Once this foundation was in place, in-depth social work could be initiated.
+New residents' first weeks in this temporary accommodation are mostly an opportunity to restore their strength and enjoy some restful sleep.
+Once this foundation is in place, in-depth social work can be initiated.
 DoucheFLUX purposefully opted for a limited number of people to be hosted in the hostel in order to be able to provide quality support for everyone.

 It is obvious that providing assistance to people when they have a roof over their head can be much more thorough than when they are living on the street.
 Rest and security provide a context in which those living in precarious circumstances can regain the courage to step forward and re-establish trust with organisations that support them.